mancinimassimiliano/latent_domains_DA/README.md

-## NEWS:
-A PyTorch version of the Weighted Batch Norm layers is available [here](https://github.com/mancinimassimiliano/pytorch_wbn)
+## NEWS: a PyTorch version of the Weighted Batch Norm layers is available [here](https://github.com/mancinimassimiliano/pytorch_wbn)

 -----------------------------------------------------------------------------------------------------------------------------------------------